| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 • Self esteem may be influenced by higher online comparison behavior.

-• Problematic digital use is lessened by established family routines.
+• Problematic digital use can be limited by establishing the family routines.

-• This holds prevention interventions based on healthy lifestyle balance and not rigid prohibition.
+• This holds preventive interventions based on balance in healthy lifestyle having no rigid prohibition.

 Global Social Media Usage Trends